ntende28/my_robot/README.md

 1. Build packages in your workspace/src folder.

-2. To run the urdf package,use roslaunch my_robot_description my_robot.launch
+2. To run the urdf package, use roslaunch my_robot_description my_robot.launch

 3. To run the gazebo package, use roslaunch my_robot_gazebo gazebo.launch